apache/arrow-site/README.md

 bundle exec jekyll serve
 ```

+## Deployment

+On commits to the `master` branch of `apache/arrow-site`, the rendered static site will be published to the `asf-site` branch using GitHub Actions.
+On a fork, it will deploy to your `gh-pages` branch for deployment via GitHub Pages; this is useful for previewing changes you're proposing.
+To enable this deployment on your fork, you'll need to sign up for GitHub Actions [here](https://github.com/features/actions/signup).

 ## Updating Code Documentation

 To update the documentation, you can run the script `./dev/gen_apidocs.sh` in